About Sno-Isle TECH Skills Center

 High School Credits

 Sno-Isle TECH has articulation agreements with Everett Community College, Edmonds Community College, Shoreline Community College, Lake Washington Technical College, and other community colleges in the area.
-Through these agreements, students successfully completing selected Sno-Isle TECH programs may earn Tech Prep credit (college credit).
+Through these agreements, students successfully completing selected Sno-Isle TECH programs may receive Dual credit (college credit).
 Anyone planning to receive college credit must meet with the class instructor about the requirements prior to enrolling.